DETAILED ACTION

 Rodenbeck teaches a sink system (Fig. 14) as well as a plurality of remote controllers (750/1460) configured to send a control signal to the water delivery system of the sink in response to a user input from their user interfaces (752; Figs. 29, 64) and which are releasably coupleable to a sink module of the sink system (C32 L38-44, C39 L57-C40 L39) (The remote controllers are electronic and are moveable/repositionable resulting in them being configured for releasably coupling to the sink module electronically or mechanically).

-It would have been obvious to one of ordinary skill in the art to provide a remote controller which is releasably coupleable to the sink module, as taught by Rodenbeck, to facilitate adjusting the position of the sink module controls (through moving the remote controller) as desired/required by a user, to facilitate shutting off the electronic controller for energy savings and/or to facilitate utilization of the sink module by a user from a distance (convenience) or by a secondary user (sanitation – allows a user with clean and/or free hands to activate the sink module for another user).
+It would have been obvious to one of ordinary skill in the art to provide a remote controller which is releasably coupleable to the sink module, as taught by Rodenbeck, to facilitate adjusting the position of the sink module controls (through moving the remote controller) to different locations as desired/required by a user and/or to facilitate transporting the controller with a user as they move about/work for convenient access to the sink controls

-Regarding claim 11, Wattrick states that the sink module comprises a faucet (64) in fluid communication with a first basin (50) and a second basin (52) of the sink module.
+Regarding claim 11, Cobb states that the sink module comprises the first faucet (1) in fluid communication with a first basin (2) and a second basin (2) of the sink module (Fig. 2).

 Conclusion